US CYBER GAMES®

 Application Process

-How can I register to compete?
+How do I register to play in the CTF?

 What are the costs involved in the program?